 NOTE: Forecast is still a beta.
-It has been tested and used in production for two years, but the interface is still a bit rough.
+It has been tested and used in production for over four years, but the interface is still a bit rough.
 Feedback is welcome in the Overcast Slack group.

 The podcast MP3 post-production tool designed, developed, and used by professional podcasters.